AmitBhardwaj26/DSA/Leetcode/November/1047. Remove All Adjacent Duplicates In String./README.md

 <h3>Easy</h3>
 <hr>
 <div><p>
- You are given a string s consisting of lowercase English letters.
+ You are given a string S consisting of lowercase English letters.
 A duplicate removal consists of choosing two adjacent and equal letters and removing them.

 We repeatedly make duplicate removals on s until we no longer can.